UC San Diego Health is proud to have delivered more than 600,000 doses of COVID-19 vaccines to the San Diego community.

 To see your vaccine doses and access the QR code for your vaccine record or test results:

 - Log into

-COVID-19 under My Record.
-(You can also find vaccine records under Immunizations, but the QR codes and PDF downloads are not offered in that area of MyUCSDChart.)
+- Go to the Menu at the top left.
+Under My Record, select "COVID-19."
+(You can also find vaccine records under "Immunizations & Screenings," but the QR codes and PDF downloads are not offered in that area of MyUCSDChart.)

-If you received one or both of your COVID-19 vaccine doses outside of UC San Diego Health, we may have already received vaccine records from other vaccination locations in California and automatically updated your medical records.
+Updating your records: If you received one or both of your COVID-19 vaccine doses outside of UC San Diego Health, we may have already received vaccine records from other vaccination locations in California and automatically updated your medical records.

-Send a Message.
+MyUCSDChart and select "Messaging," then "Send a Message."
 Please attach a photo of your vaccine card and include the dates and the type of vaccine you received.

 After Your Vaccination: Continue to Help Stop the Spread

 It takes time for your body to build protection after any vaccination.
 You are considered fully vaccinated two weeks after your second shot of the Pfizer or Moderna vaccine or two weeks after the single-dose Johnson & Johnson/Janssen vaccine.
 Until then, follow CDC